- What is the cost of civil disobedience?

 Ask students to think about these questions, but not necessarily to respond out loud: What is the significance of courage in a society built on democratic principles?
 What is your personal response to situations requiring courage?

-Distribute the Courage writing prompt and have students write their personal response to Landmesser’s demonstration of courage.
+Distribute the Courage Worksheet and have students write their personal response to Landmesser’s demonstration of courage.

 Read the dialogue below and answer the following questions: